 While networking may be the worst nightmare for those of you with fear of speaking in public or are just simply nervous to approach new people, networking is one of the most crucial parts of your job-seeking process here are the main reasons why...

 With life becoming as busy as it is nowadays, where are the places you can meet people for business purposes besides your workplace?
-We recommend attending seminars, business networking events, and just generally looking out for any career-related events and workshops in your industry.
+We recommend attending webinars, business networking events, and just generally looking out for any career-related events and workshops in your industry.

 They can give you invaluable insight on industry trends, share their own experiences, provide you with job search tips, and maybe even be able to share key contacts within the industry!
 Think of it as a learning tool - if you approach it the right way, it will help you go that step further up on the career ladder.

 The connections that you build earlier on can have a significant impact on the success of your business and career.
 You may network with investors, companies looking for partners, or just simply an array of new ideas!
 Networking events are simply a must for entrepreneurs!

 All in all, networking is great for your personal branding and for building a strong reputation in your industry.
 From the connections that you make, the industry knowledge that you soak up, to the tips and tricks you learn from industry specialists, these all add value to your personal brand and help to guide you in the right direction for your job search and your career.

-As we have mentioned, networking doesn't have to just be for work purposes, it's also a great activity for those of you who are planning to or have already moved abroad, make sure you check out the networking websites above to immerse yourself in the new destination and culture.
+As we have mentioned, networking doesn't have to just be for work purposes, it's also a great activity for those of you who are planning to or have already moved abroad.
+Make sure you check out the networking websites above to immerse yourself in the new destination and culture.

 Feeling inspired?
 Visit our blog for more career advice!
 How can you be sure the information we provide is top-notch?
 We are a group of professionals working with recruiters, career coaches, and HR specialists from all over the world!